ThunderFly-aerospace/docs/instruments/TF-Simulator/index.md

 ## Technical Information

 The TF-simulator builds directly on the [PX4-FlightGear-Bridge](https://github.com/ThunderFly-aerospace/PX4-FlightGear-Bridge) and is compatible with the PX4 SITL framework.
-Below are technical details for setup and operation (see the [PX4 documentation](https://docs.px4.io/main/en/sim_flightgear/) for more complete reference).
+Below are technical details for setup and operation (see the [PX4 documentation](https://docs.px4.io/main/en/sim_flightgear/) for a more complete reference).

 ### Installation (Ubuntu Linux)